monsterlimo/gpconnect/index.md

 The GP Connect APIs are managed within 'capabilities' that focus on a particular area of general practice interoperability.
 Capabilities are organised within 'capability packs', which include:

- - Foundations - covers the basic API requirements and prerequisites needed to use the GP Connect APIs
+ -   **Foundations:** covers the basic API requirements and prerequisites needed to use the GP Connect APIs
- - Appointment Management - enables end users to book and manage GP practice appointments held in any of the four GP principal practice systems
+ -   **Appointment Management:** enables end users to book and manage GP practice appointments held in any of the four GP principal practice systems
- - Access Record HTML - provides health professionals with access to a patient’s primary care record by requesting sections or headings
+ -   **Access Record HTML:** provides health professionals with access to a patient’s primary care record by requesting sections or headings
- - Access Record Structured - enables a system to consume a patient’s GP record in a machine-readable format, removing the need to transcribe information from one system to another
+ -   **Access Record Structured:** enables a system to consume a patient’s GP record in a machine-readable format, removing the need to transcribe information from one system to another
- - Task Management - allows care professionals to send task requests to other teams
+ -   **Task Management:** allows care professionals to send task requests to other teams
- - Unstructured Writeback -
+ -   **Unstructured Writeback:**

 ## Business drivers ##